Former UK Prime Minister Boris Johnson admits to making mistakes but defends COVID record at inquiry

 Johnson was pushed out of office by his own Conservative Party in mid-2022 after multiple ethics scandals, including the revelation that he and staff members held parties in the prime minister's Downing Street offices in 2020 and 2021, flouting the government's lockdown restrictions.

+Johnson agreed in late 2021 to hold a public inquiry after heavy pressure from bereaved families.
+The investigation, led by retired Judge Heather Hallett, is expected to take three years to complete, though interim reports will be issued starting next year.

-Former colleagues, aides and advisers have painted an unflattering picture of Johnson and his government over weeks of testimony.
+The inquiry's goal is to learn lessons rather than assign individual blame, but its revelations could further tarnish Johnson's battered reputation.
+Former colleagues, aides and advisers have painted an unflattering picture of the former leader and his government during weeks of testimony.

 Former senior civil servant Helen McNamara described a “toxic,” macho culture inside Johnson's government, and Cabinet Secretary Simon Case, the country’s top civil servant, called Johnson and his inner circle “basically feral.”